rain874/FreeNASMountScript/README.md

 # Two Step
 The network card of your FreeNAS must support WOL (wake on lan) and it must also be activated in the BIOS / UEFI uefi

-FreeNASMountScript has to be registered as /etc/systemd/system
+FreeNASMountScript has to be registered as /etc/systemd/system for AutoStart
 # coming soon ...